22 September 2013

 We also had a young girl who shared her testimony about how she was unable to move her hand while in school.
 She then laid hands with people and prayed to God.
 She was subsequently healed, hallelujah!

 Service ended.
 We gave our love offerings to Sari in support of the good work and to keep House of Shalom going.
 It is time to say goodbye to the children.
 I don’t know how the children felt, but I know I will miss them.
 Even though we had spent only a short time together, the bonding was clearly there.
 Next up – maybe a Christmas party for HOS in Dec 2013.
 We’ll definitely pray about it!

 I want to conclude by my personal sharing of how this mission had been for me.
 During church service, I felt really touched seeing how the children praise and worship Jesus.
 They were all so passionate and expressive.
 They prayed fervently and sang loudly.
 I can feel their love for God.
 It was a defining moment for me.

-It’s been a fulfilling day for me and I know I left HOS with a grateful heart, I believed for the rest too.
+It’s been a fulfilling day for me and I know I left HOS with a grateful heart, I believed the rest too.
 We headed for the ferry terminal way ahead of our ferry schedule.
-The team had a little chill out time at A&W before heading home.
+The team had a little chill-out time at A&W before heading home.